Why we built permit leaderboards

 The roadmap from here:

-• Quarterly methodology review.
-Once a full quarter of real data is in, re-run the analysis in this article and publish a follow-up: do the synthetic-data findings hold against the real numbers?
+- Quarterly methodology review.
+Re-run the analysis in this article each quarter as the matched dataset deepens and publish a follow-up: do the findings hold as coverage grows?

 Corrections, methodology critiques, and county-data leads are welcome.
 ProFix Directory is an editorial organization, not a single author, and the permit leaderboard improves only as fast as the data behind it does.